Pioneers and Powder Kegs

 Stakes were high for both the company and the management team.
 What should have been a relatively low-risk and straightforward drilling project had turned into a potential powder keg, threatening to damage the company’s reputation, investor relations, and financial security for their full field development plans.

 The CEO wanted to know where it had gone wrong and was in a hurry to investigate ahead of the next board meeting, giving us just three weeks to get answers.
-Were there problems with the contractors, was the organisational model inherently flawed, or were there issues with both?
+Were there problems with the contractors, was the organizational model inherently flawed, or were there issues with both?

 Our client was under heightened pressure to reassure its partner that the approach was valid and its plans viable.